ItalyPaleAle/francis/docs/content/workflows/child-workflows.md

 ---
 title: "Child workflows"
 weight: 60
-description: "Running one workflow from another, and what crosses between them"
+description: "Running one workflow from another"
 ---

-A **child workflow** is a step whose task is a whole instance of another registered definition.
+A child workflow is a step whose task is a whole instance of another registered definition.
 The child has its own status, compensation stack, timers, and attempts.
 Only its result reaches the parent.

 ```go
 // A step that runs one child instance